 As a door greeter, volunteers are the first one people will talk to coming into the shelter.
 They help direct the public on where to go according to what they have come in for.

-If you are part of a group that would like to volunteer together, please fill out the Group Volunteer application here.
+If you are part of a group that would like to volunteer together, we’d love to have you!

 The Fine Print